jcgubbi/COVID-19-Affected-Lung-CT-Generative-Network/README.md

 ## A Generational Adversarial Network (GAN) to generate CT scans of lungs with COVID-19

-*A project for UCLA's CS 168 class taught by Professor Scalzo*

 ### Premise and Motivation
 - Generate images of lungs with COVID-19 to model progression of COVID-19
 - Use this to expand current datasets, which are limited in quantity